thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     nano /etc/nixos/configuration.nix
     ```

-    Add or modify the `fileSystems` block in `configuration.nix` to point to the new subvolumes (replace `/dev/nvme0n1p7` with your actual BTRFS partition):
+    Modify the `fileSystems` block in `configuration.nix` to point to the new subvolumes (replace `/dev/nvme0n1p7` with your actual BTRFS partition):

     ```nix
     fileSystems = {